lacijam/Flash/README.md

 # Flash
-Text editor build with C++ and the Win32 API.
+Text editor built with C++ and the Win32 API.

 ## Requirements
 * Visual Studio with C++ stuff installed